Garage Paint vs. Epoxy

 What is Garage Paint?

-Garage paint is literally exactly what it sounds like, a floor paint that is single component, in a gallon can, and comes from manufacturers like Behr or similar.
+Garage paint is exactly what it sounds like, a floor paint that is single component, in a gallon can, and comes from manufacturers like Behr or similar.
 These can be purchased at big box stores for apprx $36.
 Much like a wall paint, these floor "coatings" are dipped and rolled onto garage floors.
 These are extremely cheap and quite easy to apply.
 Many people think that these products are good because why would a big brand sell it if it wasn't, right?
 Wrong.
-Products like these are literally no more than wall paint, with a bit of marketing to create a poor excuse for a floor coating.
-Wall paints scratch and fade over time, what makes us think that the same product won't after driving and heavy foot traffic?
+Products like these are no more than wall paint, with good marketing and the backing of Home Depot or Lowes.
+Think of this, wall paints scratch and fade over time, what makes us think that the same product won't after driving and even heavy foot traffic?

 - No cleaning until 30 days after install